DallanQ/castles_of_burgundy/Manual.md

 2. The player moves his playing piece on the turn order track _one_ space to the right.
 Should this space be occupied, then he places his piece _on top_ of the other pieces.
 Should this result in him being start player for the next round then he also receives the white die.

+#### Animal (page 6)

-**Animal** (= a region of connected light green spaces): Whenever a player adds an animal tile to his estate (which can occur up to 6 times), then he immediately receives victory points (and moves his playing piece on the victory point track forward).
-Each tile has between 2 and 4 animals on it and the player receives the corresponding number of victory points for them. <br>
+(= a region of connected light green spaces): Whenever a player adds an animal tile to his estate (which can occur up to 6 times), then he immediately receives victory points (and moves his playing piece on the victory point track forward).
+Each tile has between 2 and 4 animals on it and the player receives the corresponding number of victory points for them.

 Should the player already have animals of the _same_ type in the pasture (= a region of connected light green spaces) that the new tile is being added to, then he scores all tiles with the _same_ animal type _again_ in _addition_ to the newly-placed tile _(see example below)_.

 _Important:_ The animal tiles must be part of the same pasture but do not need to be immediately adjacent to the newly-placed animal tile.
 Tiles with the same animal on them on _other_ pastures are not scored.